Candida Martinelli's Italophile Site

 I used this recently for a trip to Venice, and it was wonderful.
 Living in an apartment makes you have a greater appreciation for Venice, and the daily trials and tribulations of her permanent residents.

 Escapio.com offers a wide selection of boutique hotels in Italy.
-You can search the selection by price, popularity, region, city, and even by hotel type (i.e. boutique, historic, gourmet, family, design, luxury, romantic, spa, nature and many, many more) and features (i.e. internet, city, sea, pool, spa and many more).
+You can search the selection by price, popularity, region, city, and even by hotel type (i.e. boutique, historic, gourmet, family, design, luxury, romantic, spa, nature and many, many more) and features such as internet, city, sea, pool, spa, and many more.
 There is even an option to check for those hotels offering the best discounted prices.
 I link here to their Veneto Hotels.

 For more on Venice's sights, try this Venice Desitination Guide.
 The service also offers wonderful Destination guides for hundreds of Italian cities, including: